 No doubt about it.

-Please take care of yourself, Russia, a national treasure.
+Please take care of yourself, Rush.

-Anything happens to you, I'm afraid this country will go into a depression like we've never seen.
+If anything happens to you, I'm afraid this country will go into a depression like we've never seen.

-Yes, and nobody is more aware of that than I. That's why I exude my full responsibility to you and the country to be here and prevent that very depression from happening.
+Yes, and nobody is more aware of that than I. That's why I exude my full responsibility to you and the country to be here and to prevent that very depression from happening.

 Thank you.